Mission & History – 2000 and Beyond

 In 2011 Bruce Beutler, M.D., director of the Center for the Genetics of Host Defense at UT Southwestern, shared the 2011 Nobel Prize in Physiology or Medicine with two other scientists for their immune system investigations.
 Dr. Beutler was honored for the discovery of receptor proteins that recognize disease-causing agents and activate innate immunity, the first step in the body's immune response.

 UT Southwestern Medical Center now ranks among the top academic medical centers in the world.
-As a premier educational, clinical and research institution, UT Southwestern is home to more than 2,000 distinguished scientists, physicians and allied health professionals, 4,000 outstanding trainees, and more than 12,000 talented and dedicated employees.
-With more active Nobel Prize winners than any other medical school in the world and over half of the medical members of the National Academy of Sciences and Institute of Medicine in the Southwest region of the United States, UT Southwestern will lead the way in a new era of medical care and discovery in the 21st century.
+As a premier educational, clinical, and research institution, UT Southwestern is home to more than 2,000 distinguished scientists, physicians, and allied health professionals, 4,000 outstanding trainees, and more than 16,000 talented and dedicated employees.
+With more active Nobel Prize winners than any other medical school in the world and over half of the medical members of the National Academy of Sciences and National Academy of Medicine (formerly the Institute of Medicine) in the Southwest region of the United States, UT Southwestern will lead the way in a new era of medical care and discovery in the 21st century.

 From its humble beginnings in makeshift quarters to a top-tier medical center of unique distinction, UT Southwestern's remarkable story is only beginning.